Paul Hervey Fox: Early life

+Career

+At age nineteen, Fox sold his first story to The Smart Set, a New York-based literary magazine.

-In 1925, Fox's play Odd Man Out premiered on Broadway.
+Fox's play Odd Man Out premiered on Broadway in 1925.
 Between then and 1938, four more of his plays were performed in Broadway theaters, though he later joked: "My plays dimmed more Broadway stars and killed more good performers than there are in the Actors Home."

 In 1928, Fox wrote the short story The Strange Case of Dr. Fell, which was published in a serialized form in Ghost Stories in four parts.
 Fox's play Soldiers and Women, which was staged on Broadway and ran for just under one year, led to him receiving a screenwriting job offer in California.
 He accepted the position, and relocated with wife Elsie to Los Angeles, where he quickly developed a drinking problem.
 Soldiers and Women was adapted into a feature film of the same name in 1930.

 Fox's 1929 story Housebroken was adapted into a film of the same name in 1936.
 Fox wrote the story of the 1937 film The Last Train from Madrid with his then-wife, Elsie.
 Fox later told his daughter, Paula, that he had written the film "in a week, while Elsie... handed him Benzedrine tablets from the bed upon which she lay, doing crossword puzzles and lighting cigarette after cigarette."
 Fox was paid $10,000 for the story.
 Upon release, the film was lambasted by writer Graham Greene, who publicly deemed it "the worst movie I ever saw."

 In 1935, Fox published the novel Sailor Town, which earned high praise, and was deemed by one unnamed English critic as "one of the best six novels to appear in the English language" that year.
 This was followed by The Antagonists, which followed a self-indulgent mathematics professor.
 In reviewing The Antagonists, critic E. E. Hollis of The Salt Lake Tribune noted Fox as a "distinctive talent" and praised the work.

 In 1946, Fox published his third novel, Four Men.
 By this time, Fox had become disillusioned by his writing career in Hollywood, and left Los Angeles to return to the east coast.

+Personal life and death

+Fox married Cuban writer Elsie de Sola in 1923, and they had a daughter, Paula Fox, born the same year.
+Fox and Elsie left Paula at a foundling hospital, but Elsie's mother reclaimed her shortly thereafter.
+Paula was raised by various relatives, friends, and paid caregivers, and grew up to become a writer.
+In 1944, Paula gave birth to a daughter, Linda Carroll, whom she gave up for adoption.
+Carroll became a therapist and the mother of musician Courtney Love (b.
+1964).

-After divorcing Elsie, he later remarried to a woman named Mary, with whom he had three other children.
+After divorcing Elsie, Fox later remarried to a woman named Mary, with whom he had three other children.

-Death